 When going out, I’ll put on a wrap, and that tends to do the trick.
 The stealth belt will also come in handy, but it’s a matter of preference.

-Jeans shouldn’t be tight, and I’d highly recommend getting a pair that have some stretch to the denim, especially if you plan on putting your pouch in your pants.
-If you don’t like jeans, or want to get even more casual, sweatpants and track pants are another option, and they tend to have elastic waists which accommodate most stoma placements.
+Jeans shouldn’t be tight, and I’d highly recommend getting a pair that has some stretch to the denim, especially if you plan on putting your pouch in your pants.
+If you don’t like jeans or want to get even more casual, sweatpants and track pants are other options, and they tend to have elastic waists which accommodate most stoma placements.

 Semi-Casual / Semi-Formal

 While semi-casual can mean leaving your shirt untucked, things begin to get tricky when you want to tuck in your shirt.
 Because stoma placement differs from person to person, some of these tips may need to be adjusted.

 For me, I can only get away with a shirt tucked in if I’m wearing a stoma guard or the Stealth Belt Pro (with my pouch horizontally).
 My stoma is above my belt line, so having my pouch under my belt is far too restrictive and cuts off the flow of my output.
 Certain stoma guards correct this problem by channeling output to flow down to the bottom of your pouch, without being cut off by your belt.

 The Stealth Belt Pro works by keeping my pouch above the belt line, so clothes can be tucked in easily.
 This does come with one drawback: because of the horizontal placement, you need a pouch that can rotate or you need to adhere the pouch horizontally when you do an appliance change.
 I discuss these points in my review of the Stealth Belt Pro.

 For ostomates who have their stoma below the belt line, there shouldn’t be many problems with tucking your shirt in and keeping your pouch under your pants.